Joe Hawley

-Joseph Robert Hawley (born October 22, 1988) is an American former professional football center who played for the Atlanta Falcons and Tampa Bay Buccaneers of the National Football League (NFL).
-He was selected by the Falcons with the 117th pick in the fourth round of the 2010 NFL draft.
+Joseph Kelly Hawley (born October 22, 1988) is an American former professional football player who was a center for the Atlanta Falcons and Tampa Bay Buccaneers of the National Football League (NFL).
+He played college football for the UNLV Rebels and was selected by the Falcons with the 117th pick in the fourth round of the 2010 NFL draft.

 Early life

 Hawley attended Esperanza High School in Anaheim, California.
 He began playing football as a freshman, and in his senior year, was named MVP and Male Athlete of the Year.
 He was a three-year letter winner and received Prep Star All West Region Honors.
 He was regarded as a three-star recruit.

 Hawley recorded a school record 48 decleats as the Aztecs racked up an astounding 5,535 yards rushing, 7th most in California history, en route to the Division 1 CIF Championship game in 2005.
 He played in the Cali-Florida Bowl and the Orange County and LA Shriners All-Star games in 2006.
 Joe was Sunset League Offensive Lineman of the Year in 2004 and 2005; All-State Underclass, CalHiSports in 2004; All-State, First-team, CalHiSports in 2005; LA Times All-Star, First-team, in 2004 and 2005; All-Orange County, First-team, OC Register in 2004 and 2005; All-CIF Southern Section, All Divisions, First-team in 2005; and, All-CIF Southern Section, Division 1, First-team in 2004 and 2005.